-Abilene ISD has two traditional high schools, a STEM academy high school, a medical magnet program and an alternative high school for at-risk students.
-AISD is home to four middle schools, 14 elementary schools, one alternative placement campus and one adult education center.
+The Abilene ISD has two traditional high schools, a STEM academy high school, a medical magnet program and an alternative high school for at-risk students.
+AISD is also home to four middle schools, 14 elementary schools, one alternative placement campus and one adult education center.

 Abilene ISD’s ethnic composition is 44% Hispanic, 37% Anglo, 13% African American, 4% two or more races, and 2% Asian/Pacific Islander.
 Approximately 70% of students in Abilene ISD are economically disadvantaged.

 Abilene ISD covers approximately 106 square miles in Taylor and Jones counties.

 Approximately 16,500 students are enrolled in Abilene ISD.

 The total tax rate supporting the 2019-20 budget is $1.3214 per $100 assessed value, up from $1.2024 in 2018-19.
 The increase in the tax rate is attributable to the 2018 bond

 package of $138,679,000.
 However, the Maintenance & Operations rate will be $0.97

 (down from $1.04 in 2018-19) and the Interest and Sinking rate will be $0.3514.

 Abilene ISD employs nearly 2,500 public servants dedicated to the district’s educational mission, more than 80 percent of whom work directly with students on a daily basis.